projectceladon/celadon-documentation/source/getting-started/on-bm.rst

        For example, an :file:`out/target/product/caas/caas.img` image is
        generated for the :command:`caas` lunch target.

     #.
-The previous command creates an image file of 16GB bytes that
+The previous command creates an image file of 32GB that
        contains an entire GPT disk.
 To change the default image size, edit the mixins config file
        :file:`device/intel/project-celadon/[lunch_target]/mixins.spec`